christinabuencamino/VanGoghAPI/README.md

 ALTER TABLE paintinginfo ALTER IsLandscape SET DEFAULT 0;
 ```

+Please note that the repetitive ALTER TABLE's occured because I chose to implement the DEFAULT constraint after already creating the tables. <br>
 Here are example SQL statements for updating and adding to the database:

 ```SQL